greenviper126/EnemyAIRoblox/README.md

 This is a full NPC system

-It is primarily designed to use a state machine framework when designing NPC's
+It is primarily meant to use a state machine like framework when designing NPC's

 Once running you tag a rig in studio with "EnemyAI" and give it 2 attributes for needed info:
 EnemyType : string/name of the statemachine module you intend to use